harshamalhotra/existingDS-gitlab/contents/brand-logo/logomark.md

 ## Tanuki

-The logomark personifies GitLab’s values, culture, and stewardship of open source, taking inspiration from the tanuki – a raccoon dog native to Japan.
+The logomark is thoughtfully integrated as a symbolic element of our brand that represents GitLab’s values, culture, and stewardship of open source, taking inspiration from the tanuki – a raccoon dog native to Japan.

 The tanuki is known for being fast, efficient, and collaborative.
 It is thought to symbolize trustworthiness, agility, and preparedness.
 Known for its transformational powers and collaborative nature, the tanuki works with others to achieve a common goal – a behavior that is also embodied by GitLab’s mission that everyone can contribute.